SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 That's printed out as a single alphanumeric character in [0-9A-Z], basically a single digit base 36.
 "6EQUJ5" is the series of observations at 12-second intervals of that signal-to-noise ratio.
-E.g., a "5" means the mean difference in average power between the 2 horns was about 5 times the combined noise in both horns.
+E.g., a "5" means the difference in average power between the 2 horns was about 5 times the combined noise in both horns.
 The "U" is about 30&sigma;
-above noise.
+above noise, so&hellip; "wow".

 It fits a Gaussian versus time; as expected given the rotation of the earth taking the dish away from the source, it peaked right in the middle of the 72 second window of